Analysis of Obstacles in the Supply Chain of Saffron in the Livelihood of Villagers in Qaynat County; Application of Gray Analysis Technique (GRA)

 Methodology

 The gray system is described by gray numbers, gray equations and gray matrices.
 Meanwhile, gray numbers are like atoms and cells of this system.
 Gray number is able to define a number with uncertainty.
 For example, the ranking of criteria in a decision-making process is presented as linguistic variables that can be expressed with numerical intervals, which will include uncertain information.
 One of the important advantages of the gray system theory is that it can produce good results for relatively small amounts of data with many variables, which are obtained by increasing the regularity between the data with an appropriate method and operation.
+Explaining the steps of using gray systems theory:

 First step: Determining the weight of the effective components